 The Telstra’s ‘Tick’ program denotes a series of tests Australia’s largest telco undertakes on various phones and classifies them as A, B or C Class coverage.
 ‘C Class’ phones are the ‘Blue Tick’ models and have been certified by Telstra as being best for the bush.

 Up until 2017, phones rated with the Blue Tick were 3G only, largely owing to Telstra’s larger-spanning 3G network.
 In April 2017 that all changed when the first 4G Blue Tick phone came out – the Samsung Galaxy S8 series.
-With the Blue Tick certification, the Galaxy S8 series comes recommended by Telstra for use out in the bush. of course, Samsung’s phone releases post the S8 series, are also ‘Blue Tick’, including the now 5G-capable Samsung Galaxy S21 series (minus the Ultra).
+With the Blue Tick certification, the Galaxy S8 series comes recommended by Telstra for use out in the bush. of course, Samsung’s phone releases post the S8 series, are also ‘Blue Tick’, including devices in the 5G-capable Samsung Galaxy S series.